-- The parties hereto and the employees of the Employer are governed by the provisions of applicable federal law, state law, and the City Charter.
-When any provision thereof is in conflict with conflicts the provisions of this Agreement, the provisions of said federal law, state law, or City Charter are paramount and shall will prevail. - 18.2 The parties hereto and the employees of the Employer are governed by applicable City Ordinances and said Ordinances are paramount except where they conflict with the express provisions of this Agreement.
+- 18.1 The parties hereto and the employees of the Employer are governed by the provisions of applicable federal law, state law, and the City Charter.
+When any provision thereof conflicts with the provisions of this Agreement, the provisions of said federal law, state law, or City Charter are paramount and will prevail. - 18.2 The parties hereto and the employees of the Employer are governed by applicable City Ordinances and said Ordinances are paramount except where they conflict with the express provisions of this Agreement.